Impact of NOMA on Age of Information: A Grant-Free Transmission Perspective: NOMA Assisted Grant-Free Transmission

 \subsubsection{Non-orthogonal Multiple Access (NOMA)}

+With NOMA, a user can still succeed in its updating, even if multiple users choose the same time slot.
 Recall that the principle of NOMA can be implemented in different forms.
 For the purpose of illustration, a particular form of NOMA, termed NOMA-assisted random access, is adopted to reduce the AoI of grant-free transmission \cite{jsacnoma10}.
 In particular, prior to transmission, the base station configures $K$ receive SNR levels, denoted by $P_1\geq \cdots\geq P_K$.
-If ${\rm U}_m$ chooses $P_k$ during ${\rm TS}_i^n$, it will scale its transmitted signal by $\sqrt{\frac{P_k}{|h_m^{i,n}|^2}}$.
-The base station carries out SIC by decoding the signal delivered at SNR level, $P_k$, before decoding the one at $P_{k+1}$, $1\leq k \leq K-1$.
+If ${\rm U}_m$ chooses $P_k$ during ${\rm TS}_i^n$, it will scale its transmitted signal by $\sqrt{\frac{P_k}{|h_m^{i,n}|^2}}$.\footnote{ One benefit of this form of NOMA is that the base station does not need to estimate all users' CSI for implementing SIC, an assumption commonly required in, e.g., \cite{9508961,9442815}.
+For the adopted form of NOMA, the users are assumed to have access to their own CSI only.
+In practice, this CSI assumption can be realized by asking the base station to broadcast pilot signals at the beginning of a time slot, where the users can perform channel estimation individually. } The base station carries out SIC by decoding the signal delivered at SNR level, $P_k$, before decoding the one at $P_{k+1}$, $1\leq k \leq K-1$.
 The SNR levels are preconfigured to guarantee the success of SIC, i.e., the following conditions need to be satisfied: